tailscale/tailscale/docs/k8s/README.md

    ```

 ### Sample Sidecar
 Running as a sidecar allows you to directly expose a Kubernetes pod over Tailscale.
 This is particularly useful if you do not wish to expose a service on the public internet.
-This method allows bi-directional connectivty between the pod and other devices on the Tailnet.
+This method allows bi-directional connectivity between the pod and other devices on the Tailnet.
 You can use [ACLs](https://tailscale.com/kb/1018/acls/) to control traffic flow.

 1. Create and login to the sample nginx pod with a Tailscale sidecar